kundajelab/labelshiftexperiments/README.md

 Core calibration and label shift adaptation code lives in https://github.com/blindauth/abstention

-See the notebooks/ folder for code to replicate tables in the paper
+See the notebooks/ folder for code to replicate tables in the paper, and post a github issue if you have questions!